backslash112/static-cells-uitableview-in-uiviewcontroller/README.md

-A Static-Cells UITableView inside a UIViewController
+Add static cells to UITableView inside a UIViewController.
 ============================================

 ### What?